Mark and Kolinda Messier love the excitement that comes along with going to storage unit auctions.

 “We have trendy stuff, vintage stuff, different collectibles,” Messier said.
 “If it is in Goodwill you will probably find it in here, but we also do a lot more high end stuff as well.”

-The second hand goods available at Second Hand Merchant are always changing, as the Messiers’ move in new products from their warehouse into the storefront.
+The second hand goods available at Second Chance Merchant are always changing, as the Messiers’ move in new products from their warehouse into the storefront.